 Top 5 ProTip: Reserve a bike 24/7 with Juice Bike Rentals!
 With nearly 40 Juice stations located in and around Orlando, there are no shortage of bright orange Juice bikes to ride around.
 Visitors pay as little as $8/hour, while locals can also rent as they go or sign up for a monthly membership.
 More at orlando.socialbicycles.com.

 Audubon Park is an extremely bike friendly area with the entrance to the Cady Way Trail just a quick bike ride away.
 Its main street is even home to two bicycle shops: Winter Park Cycles and Ace Metric Cycles.
-With the construction of Bumby Avenue almost done, which will include a bike lane, cyclists in Audubon Park will be able to enjoy even more connectivity to the surrounding neighborhoods.
+With the construction of Bumby Avenue almost done, which will include a bike lane, cyclists in Audubon Park will be able to enjoy even more connectivity to the surrounding neighborhoods and some people like to train there for big sports events like the Cycle Gran Canaria (Spain) where people participate or visit the country to watch it, for this construction working there will be many materials and tools involved and hammers, screwdrivers, portable band saw and electric chainsaws that are even better that the normal ones, since people ask How good are electric chainsaws, they work more efficiently and faster.